QUICK TRAIL FACTS

 - Difficulty: easy

 The squiggly lines in my map are mountain bike paths.
-I tried to bike most of them, but my map is not complete!
+I tried to bike most of them, but my map is not complete and they seem to change frequently.
 But the paths are easy to follow, and there are a few trail maps posted at intersections.

 Directions: There are a handful of trailheads to this system.
 From the land trust: For the northern most trailhead to the long-distance trail through the Oyster River Bog, park in the lot on Route 90, 1.8 miles west of the intersection of Routes 90 and 17 in West Rockport.
 The parking lot at the southern end of the long-distance trail (Jack Baker Woods) is on Beechwood Street in Thomaston, 3.3 miles south of the intersection of Beechwood St. and Route 90.